Riley-Py/UWaterloo-Work/PSYCH 207/U2 - The Brain_An Overview of Structure and Function/Structure of the Brain.md

 	- Right hemisphere puts individual elements together to make up a whole
 - The two hemispheres are connected via the *corpus callosum*, which sends information from one hemisphere to the other very quickly
 ## **Brain Imaging Techniques**
-- Some methods give info on *neuro*
+- Some methods give info on *neuroanatomy* - structures in the brain
+- The earliest created techniques was called the *computerized axial tomography* (or *CAT* for short)
+	- Highly focused beam of X-rays passed through the body at different angles
+	- Different densities of body organs deflect X-rays differently, allowing for the visual of the organ
+	-